muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)
+### (m66)
+Pre-release stabilization:
+- New: "use calibrated input" on axis conditions.
+When checked, the condition will use the calibrated data on the input, when unchecked, will use the raw (uncalibrated) data.
+If the input is not calibrated, this setting doesn't matter.
+- Fix: Non-centered calibration scales properly based on deadzone extremities.
+- Fix: conditions deemed "invalid" weren't persisted.
+Conditions are now saved regardless of validity.
+Note: this also means that it's possible to save mutually exclusive conditions.
+The verbose mode "condition" will output to the log file the execution tree and the result of any conditions tested, in the order of testing.
+- Fix: condition default mode was not always defaulted causing the condition to fail all the time.
+- Fix: some condition types could not be applied to some actions
+- Fix: issue pasting vjoy remap action if changing input type from axis to buttons
+- Fix: Simconnect action not populating description and range data when selecting a command in non calculator mode.
+- Fix: Center zero preset was ignored in calibration window.
+- Fix: latched functors not responding to event triggers due to the change in event processing in m58 (this was in particular impacting the axis merge functionality in vjoy remap)
+- Improved: Integer and Floating point input boxes now have a custom input validator that is a bit more forgiving for inputs than the default validator.
+The default validator would prevent valid data entry due to a stricter set of rules.
+- Fix: UI disables consistently regardless of how a profile is started.

 ### (m65)
 - New: Macro verbose option to handle verbose diagnostics mode for macros specifically
 - Fix: Keyboard Mapper Ex wasn't sending "press" events in certain option combinations with the new "direct" mode